-All refunds in either the campus, Woods External Degree or Woods Online Program are made in accordance with the above policies upon written notice of withdrawal to the Registrar, Director of WED or Director of the Wood Online Programs.
+All refunds in either the campus program or the Woods Online program are made in accordance with the above policies upon written notice of withdrawal to the Registrar or to the Director of the Woods Online program.
 Refunds involve only those funds paid by a student or a student's family or employer.
 If a student has financial aid, the refund is calculated according to the percentage of total expenses paid by the student.
 If the tuition credit results in a credit balance on the student's account, the refund is returned to the financial aid program from which it came.